 Scholarship for Non-Michigan Residents

-The Non-Residential Tuition Differential Graduate Scholarship covers 80% of the difference between the tuition rates charged to Michigan residents and non-Michigan residents.
+The Non-Residential Tuition Scholarship covers 80% of the difference between the tuition rates charged to Michigan and non-Michigan residents.
 Students must meet GMAT, GPA, and other criteria listed on the application form.
-If you qualify, you may receive this award for up to 10 semesters.
+If you qualify, you may receive this award for as many as the number of credits required in your degree program.
 The application deadline is the first day of classes each semester.

 College of Business Donor-funded Scholarships